 Also Read: Does it Matter Which HDMI Port I Use?

-Note that you can connect a monitor with an older HDMI port with a PC that has a newer HDMI port.
-Alternatively, you can also connect a monitor with a newer HDMI port to a PC with an older HDMI port.
+Note that you can connect a monitor with an older HDMI port to a PC with a newer one.
+Alternatively, you can connect a monitor with a more recent, unique port to a PC with an older one.

 In other words, you can connect an HDMI 1.4 monitor to a PC with HDMI 2.0 port.
 You can also connect an HDMI 2.0 monitor to a PC with HDMI 1.4 port.

-However, the interface will work at the bandwidth of the weaker of the two components.
-Meaning if you connect a monitor with an HDMI 2.0 port to a PC with 1.4 port, the total effective bandwidth will be determined by the weaker 1.4 port i.e 8.16 Gbit/s and not by the monitor.
+However, the interface will work at the bandwidth of the weaker two components.
+If you connect a monitor with an HDMI 2.0 port to a PC with a 1.4 port, the total adequate bandwidth will be determined by the weaker 1.4 port, i.e., 8.16 Gbit/s, and not by the monitor.

-Hence, in this scenario if you have a robust monitor, you will be limited by the older HDMI port on the PC and thus not be able to experience the full potential of the monitor.
+Hence, in this scenario, if you have a robust monitor, you will be limited by the older HDMI port on the PC and, thus, unable to experience the monitor’s full potential.

 Does HDMI 1.4 Support 144Hz?